PoCInnovation/Workshops/software/13.Rust/README.md

 ### Step 1.3 - Fibonacci sequence

 > :exclamation: We strongly advise you to use the resources given for this exercise.

+Create a file `fibonacci.rs` for this new function.

 For the third exercise, try to create a function that takes two parameters:
 - A number of starts with type `usize`.